-Relative and Attributable Risk
+Relative and attributable risk

-Similar to rivers and streams, DWQ examined both the prevalence (i.e., the extent) and severity (i.e., the risk) of the stressors (chemical and physical) for the lake survey.
-This required examining the geographic extent of the stressor (compared to other stressors), the influence of the stressor on the biological condition (plankton O/E), and the degree of influence the stressor has on creating POOR biological conditions.
+As mentioned in the Ranking Stressors section in the Rivers and Streams chapter, DWQ examined both the prevalence (i.e., the extent) and severity (i.e., the risk) of the stressors (chemical and physical) for the lake survey.
+This required examining the geographic extent of the stressor (compared to other stressors), the influence of the stressor on the biological condition (Plankton O/E), and the degree of influence the stressor has on creating poor biological conditions.
 Reviewing the extent of stressors across a given region simply provides a snapshot of conditions on a rather limited number of sites.
 However, it is important to determine if there are linkages between these stressors to the condition of aquatic communities.
-Relative risk and attributable risk measure the strengths of relationships between a biological response variable (in this case plankton O/E) and one or more stressor variables, where all variables are categorical descriptions of "GOOD," "FAIR," and "POOR," as noted above.
-The risk is the probability that a lake will be in a POOR biological condition (plankton O/E), given that it is also in POOR condition.
-Therefore, a relative risk of 1 is equal to the null value (no effect), and values > 1 increase the strength of the effect by the stressor.
-It is calculated by examining the extent of the stressors and ranking the stressor according to the proportion of the lake area that is in POOR condition.
+Relative risk and attributable risk measure the strengths of relationships between a biological response variable (in this case Plankton O/E) and one or more stressor variables, where all variables are categorical descriptions of condition (Plankton O/E), given that it is also in poor condition for a stressor.
+This is expressed relative to the risk of the lake having poor biological conditions given that the stressor is not in poor condition.
+Therefore, a relative risk of 1 is equal to the null value (no effect) and values >1 increase the strength of the effect by the stressor.
+It is calculated by examining the extent of the stressors and ranking the stressor according to the proportion of the lake area that is in poor condition.

-The left and center charts in Figure 3-10 contain four metrics evaluated at each lake.
-Only four metrics were reported because the other metrics did not have incidences linked to POOR biological condition.
-The chart on the left illustrates the extent of all stressor metrics categorized as "POOR" across the state.
-The chart in the center ranks the relative risk of each stressor to the biological condition; in this case, plankton O/E. By a large margin, the top stressor linked to POOR aquatic communities in Utah lakes is the physical habitat metric.
+The left and center charts in Figure 10 contains four metrics evaluated at each lake.
+Only four metrics were reported because the other metrics did not have incidences linked to poor biological condition.
+The chart on the left illustrates the extent of all stressor metrics categorized as 'poor' across the State.
+The chart in the center ranks the relative risk of each stressor to the biological condition; in this case, Plankton O/E. By a large margin, the top stressor linked to poor aquatic communities in Utah lakes is the physical habitat metric.
 Recall that the physical habitat metric is a combination of the riparian and shallow water habitat measures.
-Interestingly, stressor disturbances affecting the riparian and near-shore area of the lake are linked to taxa loss in the plankton community.
+Interestingly, stressor disturbances affecting the riparian and near-shore area of the lake is linked to taxa loss in the plankton community.

 Recall that attributable risk is the standardized product of the stressor's extent and the relative risk.
 It is a measure of the overall impact of a particular stressor on the biological indicator.
-The chart on the right in Figure 3-10 illustrates the ranking of stressors in Utah lakes that, if eliminated, could provide the best recovery to lake plankton.
-The physical habitat measure ranks at the top (see relative risk ranking discussed above), and is clearly the best candidate to target additional monitoring and protection for other lakes.
-Similar to the results in the rivers and streams survey, the standard errors for attributable risks of these stressors are very high in this dataset.
+The chart on the right in Figure 10 illustrates the ranking of stressors in Utah lakes that if eliminated, could provide the best recovery to lake plankton.
+The physical habitat measure is the top (see relative risk ranking discussed above) and is clearly the best candidate to target additional monitoring and protection for other lakes.
+Similar to the results in the rivers and streams survey, the standard errors for attributable risks of these stressors is very high in this dataset.
 However, the rankings are very similar to the national survey results.
-The Next Steps section discusses how DWQ plans to improve the confidence in these results.
+The 'next steps' section will discuss how DWQ plans to improve the confidence in these results.

-Figure 3-10.
-Extent, relative risk to biological condition, and attributable risk of stressors across Utah lakes.
+Figure 10.
+Extent, relative risk to biological condition and attributable risk of stressors across Utah lakes.